mcastling/mcastling.github.io/NUItutorials/hello-world.md

 text.PointSize = 32.0f;
 ~~~

-Add event handler to main application window _Touch_ event.
+Add _Touch_ event handler to main application window.
 This event handler is invoked
 on any click in the application window.

 ~~~{.cs}